What is Cocaine?

 Whether it’s called blow, snow, flake or coke, the fine white powder that produces an energetic high is the powerful stimulant cocaine.
 Cocaine use is widespread, and deadly.

 Cocaine is generally sold in two forms on the street, either as hydrochloride salt and freebase.
-The former is the type that users snort up their nose while the freebase form is smoked and goes by the slang name crack.
+The former is the type that users snort up their nose while the freebase form is smoked and is more commonly known by its slang name “crack.”

-Cocaine is a highly addictive substance, with the user needing more and more to obtain the same high he or she enjoyed during earlier use.
+Cocaine is a highly addictive substance.
+The user needs more and more with each use to obtain the same high he or she enjoyed earlier.
 That’s because the nervous system quickly adapts to the massive amounts of biochemicals the drug produces while the user can quickly become hooked on the extremely joyful and energetic feeling.

 Symptoms and Warning Signs of Cocaine Abuse